 Eight years after the City of Ludington was formed, a fire broke out in the city and consumed 67 buildings including the fire station.
 As a result of the “big fire”, a water plant and a system of mains to carry water throughout the city was constructed.
 In 1883, a city hall was built which included the first department named the Phoenix Hose Company #1.
 A second division was organized in 1884 in the Fourth Ward, and was named the Phoenix Hose Company #2.
 Members of each division wore distinctive and colorful uniforms.

-Mr. Mike McDonald, a member of the Ludington Fire Department, for many years, loans the fire engine on display at the village to us.
+Ella Mae, the wife of, Mike McDonald, a member of the Ludington Fire Department, for many years, loans the fire engine on display at the village to us.
 The fire engine is a 1928 Boyer Fire Apparatus mounted on a Graham Brothers chassis.
 The engine has been out of service for over 40 years.